Data Cart

 Comparability with IPUMS-USA

 The closest equivalent to DURUNEM2 in IPUMS-USA is the DURUNEMP variable for the 1940 and 1950 censuses.
-Researchers should keep in mind that a code of zero means N.I.U.
-(Not in Universe) for DURUNEM2 in IPUMS-CPS and means "unemployed less than one week" for DURUNEMP in IPUMS-USA.
+Researchers should keep in mind that a code of zero has a different meaning for DURUNEM2 in IPUMS-CPS(see comparability above) than in IPUMS-USA where it represents "unemployed less than one week" for DURUNEMP.
 See DURUNEMP for detailed discussion of universe and topcoding differences between IPUMS-CPS and IPUMS-USA.

 Universe